salwaahmadz/e-cashier/README.md

 Current capability:
 1. Input new menu into database
-2. Read data from database
+2. Read menu data from database